Thurman Thomas: College career

-Thomas attended college at Oklahoma State University where he was an upperclassman teammate of running back Barry Sanders.
-At Oklahoma State, Thomas had 897 rushes for 4,595 yards, 43 touchdowns, 5,146 total yards, and 21 100-yard rushing games.
+Thomas attended college at Oklahoma State University, where he was an upperclassman teammate of running back Barry Sanders.
+He had 897 rushes for 4,595 yards, 43 touchdowns, 5,146 total yards, and 21 100-yard rushing games for the Cowboys.
 He was also a Heisman Trophy candidate in his senior year, finishing seventh in voting.
 He was a first team selection on the College Football All-America Team in 1985 and 1987.

-Thomas led the Big Eight in rushing and scoring in 1985 and 1987 and was voted the conference's Offensive Player of the Year both seasons.
+Thomas led the Big Eight Conference in rushing and scoring in 1985 and 1987 and was voted the conference's Offensive Player of the Year both seasons.
 Thurman Thomas starred as a sophomore in 1985 when he posted 1,553 yards rushing, fourth best in the country.
 Between his sophomore and junior seasons he suffered a tear to his ACL in his left knee, missing some games during the 1986 season.
 He bounced back his senior season, rushing for 1,613 yards and finishing third nationally in rushing.
-From 1984-87, Thomas carried the ball a remarkable 897 times for the Cowboys, the most rushing attempts in a career in Oklahoma State history.
+From 1984 to 1987, Thomas carried the ball a remarkable 897 times for the Cowboys, the most rushing attempts in a career in Oklahoma State history.

-In the 1987 Sun Bowl, Thomas ran for 157 yards and four touchdowns in the 35-33 comeback victory over West Virginia, keeping sophomore Barry Sanders on the sidelines for the majority of the game.
+In the 1987 Sun Bowl, Thomas ran for 157 yards and four touchdowns in the 35–33 comeback victory over West Virginia, keeping sophomore Barry Sanders on the sidelines for the majority of the game.
 Thomas left OSU as the school's all-time leading rusher and his number 34 (chosen in honor of Earl Campbell and Walter Payton) is one of only three jerseys retired at Oklahoma State.

 In 2008, Thomas was inducted to the College Football Hall of Fame.

 Professional career

 Buffalo Bills

-A knee injury damaged Thomas's certain first round pick status and caused him to slip into second round (40th overall) of the 1988 NFL Draft by the Buffalo Bills, their first choice in the draft.
+A knee injury damaged Thomas's certain first round pick status and caused him to slip into second round (40th overall) of the 1988 NFL draft by the Buffalo Bills, their first choice in the draft.
 Seven other running backs were drafted ahead of him.
 Thomas is well known as part of the offense that included Jim Kelly and Andre Reed, which led the Bills to four straight Super Bowl appearances.

 Thomas was the AFC rushing leader in three seasons (1990, 1991, and 1993).
 In the first three seasons of his career, Thomas had a total of twelve games with at least 100 yards rushing.
 The Bills won every one of those games.
 In 1989 and 1990, his combined total yards from scrimmage was 3,742.
 This was more than 200 yards better than any other player in the NFL.
-He was voted to the All-Pro team in 1990 and 1991, was selected to five straight Pro Bowls from 1989–1993, and was named NFL's Most Valuable Player in 1991, after becoming the eleventh player in NFL history to finish a season with over 2,000 all-purpose yards.
+He was voted to the All-Pro team in 1990 and 1991, was selected to five straight Pro Bowls from 1989 to 1993, and was named NFL's Most Valuable Player in 1991, after becoming the eleventh player in NFL history to finish a season with over 2,000 all-purpose yards.
 Currently, he is fifteenth on the NFL all-time list for most rushing yards in a career.